nathanielrb/mu-search-testing-framework/readme.md

 ### Naming

-By default, the Elasticsearch service is called `elasticsearch`, and Virtuoso `database`.
+By default, Elasticsearch service is called `elasticsearch`, and Virtuoso `database`.
 These can be parameterized:

 ```
     environment:
       ELASTIC_SERVICE: elasticsearch2
       DATABASE_SERVICE: mydatabase
 ```

+The endpoints `MU_SEARCH_ENDPOINT` and `MU_RESOURCE_ENDPOINT` can also be parameterized as needed.

 ## Running